Previous dayMarch 28, 2026Next day

 15.3 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 94 km SSE of Sand Point, Alaska on March 28, 2026 at 23:00 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.8 earthquake that occurred about 14 hours earlier.
+The USGS recorded this magnitude 2.2 earthquake 94 km SSE of Sand Point, Alaska at 23:00 UTC on March 28, 2026.
+Coming 14 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 This was a shallow crustal earthquake, focused at 15.3 km depth.
-Geolocation places the event at 54.510°N, -160.179°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.510°, -160.179°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28